 Depending on your age and circumstances, you may also be able to ‘restart the clock’ with a new 30-year loan.
 This effectively spreads your remaining payments out over a longer period, lowering your monthly commitment.

 Some loan products are only available to borrowers who want to borrow 60% or less of their home’s value.
 These are typically offered at low-interest rates, so if you qualify for one of these, they’re worth a look.

 Dreaming up a new bathroom?
 Consider using your equity to fund your renovation.
 Featured here: Piermont, Redstone Estate, Sunbury.

 If you’re planning to sell your property, you may want to consider a renovation first.
 An updated kitchen or bathroom, or even a rear extension, can add substantially to your selling price.
 This then becomes a bigger stepping stone to your dream home.

 You can use equity to fund your renovation.
-A mortgage broker like the experts at Loan Studio can help you determine how much you may be able to borrow.
+A mortgage broker can help you determine how much you may be able to borrow.

 You may choose to stay with your current lender or move to a new one.
 If you have a fixed loan, there will be a break fee to leave before the fixed term is up.
 Chat to your mortgage broker about the best option.

 No matter why you’re refinancing, certain rules still apply.
 You’ll need to provide the bank with documents including payslips and bank statements.
 Expect a valuation of your property to be part of the process.

 To explore the possibilities of your equity, get in touch with our in-house construction finance specialists.
 Not yet a homeowner?
 Get in touch with us on 1300 535 416 enquire about our house and land packages so you can start building equity faster.